About the Book

 Introductory essay by the distinguished digital art critic JD Jarvis.

 Edited by MOCA director Don Archer.
 Design by Steve Soper.

 Don commenced his computer life in the 1990s and was a prominent fractal artist for several years.
 In 1993 he co-founded MOCA: Museum of Computer Art as a virtual museum, where he serves as director.
-MOCA is a nonprofit educational corporation chartered by the New York State Department of Education, and is a member of the University of the State of New York.
-It has been granted 501 (c) (3) tax-free status by the IRS.
+In 2006 MOCA was awarded IRS 501 (c) (3) tax-free status as an educational corporation.
 Its celebrated and highly-trafficked website at https://moca.virtual.museum is host to hundreds of distinguished international artists and thousands of their images.
-Its website is updated on a continuing basis.
+Don updates this site on a continuing basis.
 Don began in 2022 to focus his art-making on (AI) Artificial Intelligence Art and established https://mocadigitalart.com to showcase his AI art.
 This site is cross-linked to his original virtual museum site.
 Don Archer works from his home and office in Prattsville, New York, and Englewood, New Jersey.
 He is married with eight children